pyrofolium/netlist-visualizer/README.md

     - Click reset to actually drop all tables and reload the schema
     - Click generate test data to generate a bunch of random users and netlists per users.
 The gui will display All the information related to what was generated.
-        - Passwords and loging are cached and when known you can click the user to login into a sample user
+        - Passwords and usernames are cached and when known you can click the user to login into a sample user
         - If the cache is blown, passwords are unretrievable and you will see <UNKNOWN> just regenerate the data if this happens.
 - The right upper corner of the screen contains the login menu.
 It's intuitive
-- AS soon as you login you'll see a collapsible side bar to the left that allows you to select a netlist to view and upload a netlist if you wish as well.
+- As soon as you login you'll see a collapsible side bar to the left that allows you to select a netlist to view and upload a netlist if you wish as well.
 - Netlists can only be uploaded if they obey json.
 If they obey json but have other errors the verification algorithm can catch it. you will see giant error message with all verification errors and the netlist